 (Article 231(1) of Directive 2009/138/EC)

-Application to calculate the consolidated group Solvency Capital Requirement as well as the Solvency Capital Requirement of a related undertaking using an internal model (group internal model) and right to withdraw the application
+Application to use a group internal model

-(1) Subject to paragraphs 2 and 3, Articles 327 IMG1 shall apply to the application to use an internal model (group internal model) to calculate the consolidated group Solvency Capital Requirement, as well as the Solvency Capital Requirement of insurance and reinsurance undertakings which are part of the group, on the basis of a group internal model.
+1. An application to use an internal model to calculate the consolidated group Solvency Capital Requirement, as well as the Solvency Capital Requirement of insurance and reinsurance undertakings which are part of the group (for the purposes of this Section, referred to as “group internal model”) shall be provided in writing in one of the official languages of the group supervisor's Member State, or in a language for which the group supervisor has given prior approval..

+2. For the purpose of this Section, the supervisory authorities of all the Member States in which the head offices of each related insurance and reinsurance undertakings applying for the use of the group internal model to calculate their Solvency Capital Requirement are situated are referred to as “the supervisory authorities concerned”.

+3. The group supervisor shall inform the college of supervisors of the receipt of the application without delay and shall also forward the application to the other supervisory authorities concerned and other supervisory authorities involved in the application.

-(2) Any request by one of the supervisory authorities concerned to provide all or part of the application in a language different from the language in which the application is provided to the group supervisor, shall first be made to the group supervisor.
+4. Any request by one of the supervisory authorities concerned to provide all or part of the application in a language different from the language in which the application is provided to the group supervisor, shall first be made to the group supervisor.
 The group supervisor shall, after consultation with the other supervisory authorities concerned, require that the application, or the relevant part of it, be provided in that different language or in a language most commonly understood by the other supervisory authorities concerned.

-(3) Insurance and reinsurance undertakings applying for the use of an internal model in accordance with paragraph 1 shall include the following documents in their application, where applicable:
+5. An application to use a group internal model shall include the following documents and information, where applicable:

-(a) the documents required in accordance with Article 327 IMG1(5) in relation to the use of an internal model for the calculation of the consolidated group Solvency Capital Requirement.
-In relation to Article 327 IMG1(5)(a)(i), the documentation shall also include a list of all the insurance and reinsurance undertakings applying for the use of the group internal model to calculate their Solvency Capital Requirement.
-The cover letter referred to in Article 203IM1(2)(a) shall be approved by the administrative, management or supervisory body of the participating insurance or reinsurance undertaking and of each insurance and reinsurance undertakings applying for the use of the group internal model to calculate their Solvency Capital Requirement;
+(a) the documents and information required in accordance with Article 327 IMG1(6) in relation to the use of an internal model for the calculation of the consolidated group Solvency Capital Requirement; in relation to Article 327 IMG1(6)(a)(i), the documentation shall also include a list of all the insurance and reinsurance undertakings applying for the use of the group internal model to calculate their Solvency Capital Requirement.

-(b) the documents required in accordance with Article 230IM1 in relation to the use of an internal model for the calculation of the Solvency Capital Requirement of each insurance and reinsurance undertakings in the group applying for the use of the group internal model to calculate their Solvency Capital Requirement.
-For this purpose, the insurance or reinsurance undertaking may restrict these documents to those whose content is not already covered in the documents submitted by the participating insurance or reinsurance undertaking in accordance with point (a).
+(b) the documents required in accordance with title I, chapter VI, section 4, sub-section 3 in relation to the use of an internal model for the calculation of the Solvency Capital Requirement of each insurance and reinsurance undertaking in the group applying for the use of the group internal model to calculate their Solvency Capital Requirement; for this purpose, the insurance or reinsurance undertaking may restrict these documents to those whose content is not already covered in the documents submitted by the participating insurance or reinsurance undertaking in accordance with point (a).